Reluctance

 Summary of Reluctance

 • “Reluctance” As a Representative of Sorrow: This poem is an expression of sorrow.
-The writer experiences various emotions of a traveler who has traveled throughout the world and now finds himself on the way back home.
+The writer, who has traveled extensively throughout the world, now finds himself on the way back home, experiencing a range of emotions that come with being a traveler.
 He marks the end of his journey after visiting exciting and beautiful places across the world.
 His excitement turns into sadness when he finds the signs of winter on his doorstep.
-The dead leaves, crusted snow, and lifeless flowers make him gloomy and sad.
+His mood is greatly affected by the presence of the dead leaves, the snow that has developed a crust, and the flowers that have lost their vitality, leaving him feeling gloomy and sad.
 The dull and lifeless plain brings him heartache and sudden shock as he has never expected to encounter a welcome home like this.
-Despite knowing the cyclical natural world, he refuses to sit back and wait for the joyous season.
+Although he is aware of the cyclical nature of the world, he persists in his refusal to sit back and wait for the joyous season.
 Instead, he desires to keep exploring the beautiful world.

 Analysis of Literary Devices Used in Reluctance

-literary devices are tools that allow the writers to hook the readers to go through their poetic compositions and understand their hidden messages.
+literary devices function as mechanisms that writers employ to ensnare readers and decipher the covert messages within their poetic compositions.
 Robert Frost used various literary devices in the poem.
 The analysis is as follows.

 1. Assonance: Assonance is the repetition of vowel sounds in the same line.
 For example, the sound of /i/ in “The flowers of the witch hazel wither” and the sound of /e/ in “Was it ever less than a treason”.